-At the end of this course unit, students should be able to:
+At the end of this unit students will be able to:

-- 1. Interpret the way that the historical, socio-cultural, and religious background of the New Testament period influenced the development of each of the four Gospels - 2.
-Identify the principal literary forms and theological themes of the four Gospels of the New Testament to show how they communicate their theological content. - 3.
-Exegete selected passages from the four Gospels using an accepted methodology. - 4.
-Integrate secondary literature on the four Gospels to interpret selected Gospel passages or themes. - 5.
-Apply insights gained form the critical study of the four Gospels to contemporary Christian preaching, teaching, and spirituality.
+- 1. Analyse the impact that the historical, socio-cultural, and religious background of the New Testament period had on the development of each of the four Gospels - 2.
+Analyse and interpret the principal literary forms and theological themes of the four Gospels of the New Testament - 3.
+Exegete selected passages from the four gospels using an accepted methodology - 4.
+Integrate recent secondary scholarship into the critical study and interpretation of the four Gospels - 5.
+Apply insights gained from the critical study of the four Gospels to contemporary Christian preaching, teaching and spirituality.